-Step 3: Now file chooser window opens up, from this window choose the downloaded file from the saved location.
+Step 3: Now the file chooser window opens up; from this window, choose the downloaded file from the saved location.

-Step 5: Come back to the “Report” layout and click on “Map” visual.
+Step 5: Come back to the “Report” layout and click on the “Map” visual.

 - Latitude is the code available to find the location map on the Bing.